matkv/matkv.dev/content/now/index.md

 ### Reading

-* The Dragon Reborn (Wheel Of Time, Book 4) - Robert Jordan
+* The Shadow Rising (Wheel Of Time, Book 4) - Robert Jordan

 All my finished books & reviews for them are on my [book reviews](/reading) page.